PorcoRosso85/spec/docs/ci/phase1-completion.md

 ## Summary

 Phase 1 implements automated reference integrity checks for the spec repository.
-The implementation provides two modes (fast for PRs, slow for main) and is built entirely in Go using the CUE API, with optional kebab-case naming validation.
+The implementation provides two modes (fast for PRs, slow for main) and is built in Go with canonical CUE evaluation (via `cue eval`), including kebab-case naming validation.

 ## Completed Steps